Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

 \begin{proposition}[\cite{Almugh23}, Proposition 2] Let $m,n \in \Z^+$ with $m > n$ and $\gcd(m,n)=1$.
 Letting $s = z_1\ol{w}_1$, $t = z_2\ol{w}_2$, the Bergman kernel of $\h_{m/n}$ is given by

 In this formula, the terms in the numerator polynomial are only possibly non-zero when

 \end{proposition}

-While this formula expressing the numerator polynomial in terms of $D_m$ provides some insight into the algebra of the covering maps $\Phi_{m,n} : \D \times \D^* \to \h_{m,n}$, basic information about the polynomial: the degree, which monomials appear in the sum with non-zero coefficients, or what these coefficients are, remains somewhat obfuscated.
-The kernel formulas given in Theorem \ref{T:Bergman-kernel-formula} resolve these questions entirely.
-The condition in \eqref{E:two-ineqs} requires the computation of $(2m-1)(2n+1)$ polynomial coefficients, but formuals \eqref{E:def-p0-intro} - \eqref{E:def-p4-intro}, see that only $4m-3$ of these coefficients are non-zero.
-For large $n$, this represents an enormous improvement in the efficiency of the formula presentation.
+The presence of $D_m$ in the numerator polynomial provides some insight into the algebra and combinatorics injected into the problem by the covering maps $\Phi_{m,n} : \D \times \D^* \to \h_{m,n}$.
+Unfortunately, leaving the numerator in the form of \eqref{E:Almugh-formula} obfuscates basic information about the polynomial: its degree, which monomials appear in the sum with non-zero coefficients, and what these coefficients are.